naiborhujosua/naiborhujosua.github.io/_posts/2024-2-10-shap-approach.md

 ![GLobal Interpretability](/assets/img/1.JPG)

-The preceding barplot shows how each feature impacts the prediction we make on training data based on the machine learning model we use.
+The preceding barplot shows how each feature impacts the prediction we make on training data based on the machine learning model we employ.
 We can see Contract feature has the most significant influence on predicting the target outcome followed by MonthlyCharges and tenure.

 ## Global interpretability with heatmap plots